Dashboard¶

 Launch it with eq dashboard (the evaluatorq and eq entry points are interchangeable):

-# Browse both default stores at once — red team + simulation
+# Canonical — browse both default stores at once (red team + simulation)

 eq dashboard

-# Scope to a directory of exported reports, or a single report file
+# Scope to any directory of exported reports

 eq dashboard /path/to/my/reports